 Answer

-- check the 'Files' tab from 'Preferences' window: the 'Use route tracks' option should be checked.
+- Check the 'Files' tab from 'Preferences' window: the 'Use route tracks' option should be checked.
 Furthermore:

-- check your firewall to be sure that Tyre may connect to the internet.
+- Check your firewall to be sure that Tyre may connect to the internet.

 If that does not solve the problem, rerun the setup.